This layer is responsible for the business logic of Request. This is where we define the data structure of a request.

 - It's responsible for the signature of the actions performed to ensure the request stakeholder identities.

 - It manages extensions that can be created to extend the features of the Request Protocol through the Advanced Logic package.

-Actions are the basic elements that compose a request.
-At this layer's point of view, a request is simply a list of different actions.
+Actions are the essential elements that compose a request.
+From this layer's point of view, a request is simply a list of different actions.

 Example of a request in Request Logic represented by a list of actions